bitcoin-core/bitcoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

 Segwit does not make further scaling any more difficult on any technical level -- the risk here is entirely social.
 As a consequence, the most effective mitigation efforts are likely also social in nature: such as by having companies who support long-term scaling commit development resources to making that happen.

 That segwit enables transaction volume to increase to approximately double current levels also provides the opportunity to demonstrate the actual impact of scaling, such as on node performance, decentralisation, and transaction demand, as well as the speed with which ecosystem upgrades can be undertaken.
-This data could reasonably be collected and used to support future scaling efforts, either by showing that some feared outcomes are less likely than expected, or by confirming valid concerns and allowing work to be focussed on addressing those concerns.
+This data could reasonably be collected and used to support future scaling efforts, either by showing that some feared outcomes are less likely than expected, or by confirming valid concerns and allowing work to be focused on addressing those concerns.

 ## Alternative approaches